satya-das/cib/examples/0010-simple-class/README.md

     SomeFunc_3 = 3,
     __zz_cib_nextMethodId = 4
   };
-}}}}
+}}}

 ```

 Every entity is given a unique integer ID.
 These integer values remain same irrespective of changes in the public headers.
-CIB reads these generated IDs in subsequennt runs and keeps the value unchanged while generating the IDs again in next run. *For allowing cib to keep the value unchanged `-c` or `--cib-ids-file` option should be used to pass the file-name of previously generated id-file to CIB*.
+CIB reads these generated IDs in subsequennt runs and keeps the value unchanged while generating the IDs again in next run.
 There are few points to note about this id file:

 1. There is always a top level namespace with name `__zz_cib_`, reason for this is mentioned before.